Key Things To Know Before Markets Open On Friday

 Rupee

-The Rupee declined by 6 paise to close 77.61 against US dollars owing to high crude oil prices and consistent foreign capital outflow.
+The Indian currency, Rupee declined 10 paise to close at 77.60 against the US Dollar on Thursday.